Mobility scooters: Essential guide to staying safe

 Are tandem mobility scooters legal?

 No, unfortunately not.
-Tandem scooters – the ones where two people can sit one behind the other – aren’t allowed on British roads or pavements.
+Tandem mobility scooters are not allowed on British roads or pavements.

 The law says they must be designed for one person only.
 It’s an outdated rule, but it’s the one we’ve got for now.